Congratulations! We are so excited for you! We welcome you and look forward to creating a delightful experience for you in our studio.

 In our experience, babies younger than two weeks will sleep more soundly, allowing us to position the baby in ways that create the very best portraits for our clients.
 Babies are also more flexible at this age.
 Older than 2 weeks, most babies tend to be more alert and a bit restless, and much more difficult to capture the images our clients have come to expect from us.

-Newborn portrait sessions are $150 for a 3-hour session at the studio.
+Newborn portrait sessions are $300 for a 3-hour session at the studio (or only $200 if you reserve in advance!).
 Included in your initial investment is Bobbie’s time and talent during the session and a personalized follow up consultation to assist you in making your portrait order selections.
 The session does not include portraits.
 See our Special Offers page to see our full year baby plan special also.

-Newborn sessions take place on weekdays in our Salem studio.
-Here, we have all the props, lighting, supplies and resources necessary to capture amazing portraits for you.
-In addition, we’ve got plenty of extra wipes, diapers and baby blankets on hand.
-We set aside as many as three hours for your special session.
+Newborn sessions take place on weekdays in my studio in Lynn, MA.
+Here, I have all the props, lighting, supplies and resources necessary to capture amazing portraits for you.
+In addition, I’ve got plenty of extra wipes, diapers and baby blankets on hand.
+I set aside as many as three hours for your special session.

-We set aside up to three hours for your newborn session, allowing for feedings or short breaks we may need in order to capture your baby sleeping and awake.
-We’ll do a mixture of color and black & white imagery, with some of the baby alone and some with you together.
+I set aside up to three hours for your newborn session, allowing for feedings or short breaks we may need in order to capture your baby sleeping and awake.
+We’ll do a mixture of color and black & white imagery, with some portraits of the baby alone and others with you together.
 Ideally, we love to get some angelic sleeping baby images as well as ones with your baby awake and alert.

-Typically, we begin the session with the portraits the parents and the baby together, against the dark backdrop and the baby naked for a series of intimate black & white relationship portraits.
+Typically, I begin the session with the portraits the parents and the baby together for a series of intimate black & white relationship portraits.
 Next, we move towards portraits of the baby alone, both naked and using simple props, such as blankets, hats & baskets, coaxing the baby to fall asleep for the sweetest images.

 It’s not necessary to bring any clothes for the baby.
-Newborn babies are best photographed naked, or adorned with simple props such as knit hats, bows or tiny tutus.
-We have a number of hats, wraps and blankets here to adorn your baby, so relax and let us do the styling!
-As a general rule, we believe the more skin showing the better.
-A naked newborn baby is so lovely and so perfect.
+Newborn babies are best photographed naked (or in just a diaper), or adorned with simple props such as knit hats, bows or tiny tutus.
+I have on hand a number of hats, wraps and blankets here to adorn your baby, so relax and let us do the styling!
+As a general rule, I believe the more skin showing the better.
+The bare skin of a newborn baby is so lovely and so perfect.
 Newborn clothing rarely looks good in portraits.
 Even if a parent is determined to dress the baby in an outfit that they have brought with them, 9 times out of 10, they see the results and agree that the unclothed portraits are the best!

 If you have a special handmade receiving blanket, that would be great to bring with you to add to the portraits of your newborn baby.
 Or you may bring a special stuffed plush toy that you would like to incorporate into a portrait.
 Simple is best.

-We all know that there is a mountain of ideas on Pinterest, but not all items are made for newborns as small as a few days old.
+We all know that there is an infinite number of baby ideas or props on Pinterest and Etsy, but not all items are made for newborns as small as a few days old.
 Be selective if you choose to bring any special props or costumes.
 Besides, we find that most clients honestly prefer the portraits that show off the baby more than the props!
+Check out the newborn getting ready guide for more ideas!

 Approximately one week following your session, we invite you into the studio to review all of your images, assist you in making your selections and to place your order.
 We recommend that all of the decision makers are present at the time of the ordering appointment.
-We are happy to accommodate you in the early evening for these appointments.
+I’m happy to accommodate you in the early evening for these appointments as well.

-We may photograph dozens of captures in a given session, however not all are keepers.
-We will capture as many images as necessary in order to present you with a strong body of images.
-Typically, we will present you with the best 25-35 images in order to simplify your selection process.
+While I may photograph dozens of captures in a given session, however not all are keepers.
+I’ll capture as many images as necessary in order to present you with a strong body of images.
+Typically, I’ll present you with the best 25-35 images in order to simplify your selection process.

 We understand that personal emergencies, illness or inclement weather sometimes require sessions to be rescheduled.
 We kindly ask that you provide as much notice as possible in order to make the time available to other clients.